WomenPlusPlus/deploy-impact-22-openedu-e/README.md

 Due to internal project scoping and main requirements of the stakeholders, the current architectural proposition consists of the UML diagram of a relation DB mapped to the newly proposed ontology and the result of the comparative research.
 The further development suggested by us, considers shifting the infrastructure to the cloud environment including a composition of microservices containing postgreSQL database and elasticsearch (a distributed search and analytics engine).

-- Ontology extensions:  For adopting additional content to OpenEdu.ch we created concepts of new classes and relationships which can be included to the ontology.
+- Ontology extensions:  For a recommender-based ontology design, we propose future possibilities for expanding the ontology by implementing learning paths and user-reviewing functionalities to the platform.
 - A/B Testing:
 - NLP: For refinement of the user browsing for the resources, the algorithmic recommendation tuned to a specific user can be built.